 It takes a long time to win over certain sins in our lives.
-The commandments only point out sin, they do not solve the problems - Jesus does this and He does it in His own way and time.
-It does not all happen in one day.
+The commandments only point out sin, they don't solve the problems - Jesus does this and He does it in His own way and time.
+It doesn't all happen in one day.
 Jesus freely gives us salvation and promises to be with us each day as we grow up into Him.

 - Did you learn the 10 commandments as a child / adult?

 - Did you ever take them "personally"?

 - Has any one of the 10 commandments seemed particularly important or meaningful to you over the year?

 - Was there any sin you were especially relieved to be forgiven at baptism?
 Can you share?

 - What do you feel is the biggest obstacle stopping Christians from growing in Christ?

 - How do you react when God points out one of your sins?